 You can also log in to U-M Box using https://umich.app.box.com/login or https://box.it.umich.edu to access the U-M Weblogin page directly.

 Security & Accessibility

 Are my files and data safe on U-M Box?

 Box adheres to the highest industry standards for security at every level and commits extensive resources to the design, implementation, monitoring, and maintenance of its security infrastructure, including:

-M+Box provides provides robust security for sensitive university data.
-However, due to federal, state, and university laws, policies and standards, it should not be used to collect, process, store or share certain types of Sensitive Regulated data; this includes data regulated by HIPAA, ITAR/EAR, GLBA, FISMA and PCI.
-Sensitive Human Subjects Research data can only be stored on M+Box so long as as it does not contain any protected health information that is subject to HIPAA (e.g., medical record number/hospital registration number, etc.).
+U-M Box provides provides robust security for sensitive university data.
+However, due to federal, state, and university laws, policies and standards, it should not be used to collect, process, store or share certain types of Sensitive Regulated data; this includes data regulated by ITAR/EAR, FISMA and PCI.

-Student educational records regulated by FERPA and Sensitive Human Subject Research data may be collected, processed, stored or shared in Box.
+Student educational records regulated by FERPA, GLBA (read about GLBA Compliance at U-M), HIPAA and Sensitive Human Subject Research data may be collected, processed, stored or shared in Box.

 If you store sensitive data on your Box account and access Box data with a mobile device, we recommend that you enable the mobile app passcode lock in the Box app settings on your mobile device.

 Yes.
-This is one of the strengths of M+Box.
+This is one of the strengths of U-M Box.
 It allows you to access your files from many different types of locations and devices.
-See Using Your Account for more details.
+See Mobile Devices for more details.

-Users who have a current active student/faculty/staff affiliation will keep their account until they are no longer active student/faculty/staff.
-(See also "What happens to my files on M+Box when I leave U-M?")
+Users who have a current active student/faculty/staff/sponsored affiliation will keep their account until they are no longer active student/faculty/staff/sponsored.
+Alumni and retirees will have their U-M Box accounts converted to personal Box accounts when they leave the university.
+(See below: "What happens to my files on U-M Box when I leave U-M?")